matrix-org/matrix-spec-proposals/proposals/1998-two-factor-providers.md

   it.
 However the two-factor endpoints have been made generic enough that (in the future) other two-factor systems (such as YubiKey) could be added easily and in a backwards-compatible way.

-* `POST .../two-factor/disable` is used instead of `DELETE .../two-factor` because the latter doesn't really support request bodies and thus we cannot pass the JSON `auth` blob.

 ## Potential issues